FinOps enables cross-functional teams to work together, deliver faster and manage their cloud costs better.

 State of FinOps Report 2021

-The FinOps Foundation has recently released the State of FinOps Report 2021 which shines a light on how FinOps practitioners build their teams, the challenges they face, and how they solve them.
+The FinOps Foundation released the State of FinOps Report 2021 last year which shines a light on how FinOps practitioners build their teams, the challenges they face, and how they solve them.
 Over 800 practitioners with a collective annual cloud spend of over $30 billion contributed to the survey.

 We are still in the early stages.
 43.5% of respondents are in the "crawl" phase of FinOps getting the basics in place while 41.5% are in the "walk" phase.
 Only 15% are in the "run" phase with an evolving and matured service.